-Here is a nice picture, comparing the accuracy of the Amplitrex AT1000 digital tester, with this tester.
+Here is a nice picture, comparing the accuracy of the Amplitrex AT1000 digital tester, with an AVO 2-Panel tester.
 I get exactly the same reading.
 The camera was a bit on an angle, but when reading the meter from above it reads 11mA/V. Fully identical with the Amplitrex.
 Well how about that, with a 60 years old tester.
 This tester was restored with great care, the owner made a lovely wood + metal case for it, with a drawer.
 So he put the two in one case.
 I think he wouldn't have done so if t he tester was not 100% ok.
 Well it is indeed.

 In a few words: A fully underestimated tester, secret tip.
 Sometimes I see people pay 200 Euro for some silly TC-2 useless tester.
 I don't understand it at all.
 Then you better pay this price for a Mk1!